How to use our calculator

 - Use our valuation calculator to find out the real value of your gold

-- If your dealer offers less than 90% of its real value, shop around and find a better deal.
+- If your dealer offers less than 90% of its real value, shop for a better deal.